hubdrop/hubdrop.github.io/_posts/2014-02-08-the-future.markdown

 So I'm opening up a [GitTip](https://www.gittip.com/hubdrop/) account to raise funding for development of hubdrop.io.

-But before I do that, I wanted to formally introduce HubDrop to the Drupal aocmmunity.
+But before I do that, I wanted to formally introduce HubDrop to the Drupal community.

 ## What is HubDrop?
 HubDrop.io is currently a tool that mirrors Drupal projects on GitHub.
 In the future it will do all sorts of magic things with your git repos.